javalin/website/pages/docs/docs.md

 The `Handler` interface has a void return type.
 You use a method like `ctx.result(result)`, `ctx.json(obj)`, or `ctx.future(future)` to set the response which will be returned to the user.

+If you add multiple before/after handlers for the same path, they will be executed in the order they were added.
+This can be useful for adding authentication, caching, logging, etc.

 You can learn about how Javalin handles concurrency in [FAQ - Concurrency](#concurrency).

 ### Before handlers